harshsinghlay/newsapp/README.md

 ## Description
 Vite News WebApp is a responsive web application that allows users to read news articles and filter them by categories.
 It leverages Tailwind CSS for styling and Redux for state management, ensuring a smooth and efficient user experience.

+## Deployed Application
+The application is deployed and accessible at [https://newsapp-harshsinghlay.netlify.app/].
+You can visit the deployed version to explore the features without needing to clone the repository.

 ## Technologies Used
 - Vite: Fast frontend build tool.
 - React: JavaScript library for building user interfaces.
 - Tailwind CSS: Utility-first CSS framework for styling.
 - Redux: State container for JavaScript apps.

 ## How to Run the Project